Abu Dhabi, Dubai, UAE visa types, entry permits, work and employment permits

 - www.dubaivisa.net - VFS Global - online visa applications for the use of Emirates Airline passengers only.
 Related websites at www.vfsglobal.com, www.vfs-uk-ae.com.
 VFS operates a Dubai Visa Processing Centre (DVPC) in several countries.

-- www.southtravels.com (South Travels Dubai visa) - Dubai based travel agent that offers visa processing for most or all nationalities that cannot get on on arrival (including Canadians from January 2011).
+- www.southtravels.com (South Travels Dubai visa) - Dubai based travel agent that offers visa processing for most or all nationalities that cannot get on arrival.
 Note that we do not recommend them, at least not until an unresolved issue has been resolved, but reference them because they regularly appear on internet search results (and occasionally as the subject of a complaint from a dissatisfied customer).

 - www.visaenterprise.com - Canadian company issuing Dubai entry visas only, claims to be the "First Canadian company registered with the UAE immigration department."
 Unclear how they can issue visas without the applicant having a sponsor in the UAE which is normally required.
 No reference to Visa Enterprise found on UAE Embassy or Immigration department websites.